 As the leader of the EU Pravo-Justice project, Dovydas Vitkauskas, pointed out, in Ukraine, where the state's enforcement system fails to enforce the rule of law, obstacles to an effective recovery process can only be overcome by a lively private initiative and private judficial officers.

 Information technology solutions help both debtors, creditors and judicial officers to perform their duties more efficiently.
-We hope that private judicial officers in Ukraine will successfully use these advantages in their work, expressed Dovilė Satkauskienė, directors of the Chamber of Judicial Officers of Lithuania.
+We hope that private judicial officers in Ukraine will successfully use these advantages in their work, expressed Dovilė Satkauskienė, director of the Chamber of Judicial Officers of Lithuania.

 She presented in detail the impact of modern information technologies on the debt recovery processes in Lithuania in her report.